-- American Express Marriott Bonvoy Brilliant Card100,000 Marriott Bonvoy Points after you spend $5,000 in the first 3 months.
-An updated welcome offer.
+- American Express Marriott Bonvoy Brilliant Card75,000 Marriott Bonvoy Points after you spend $3,000 in the first 3 months.
 A large annual fee but many perks to offset it, including $300 annual credit.
 New offer includes $200 statement credit for purchases at U.S. restaurants in the first 6 months.
 This is a good ultra-premium option for people who like the Hilton Aspire card, but prefer Marriott Bonvoy hotels.

 Both of these cards are different in their own ways, but here are some features you may want to take note of: